 Losing your job can be very stressful and challenging, especially if the job loss came as a surprise.
 Obviously, you have to deal with the psychological impact of being laid off and with the loss of income.
-And then, there is the subject of trying to get a new job.
+And then there is the subject of trying to get a new job.

 A better strategy is to find a way around this issue by differentiating yourself from other candidates.
-There is a way to do this and position you in a better light.
+There is a way to do this and position yourself in a better light.
 It’s simple – start a company

-Closing the gap: Start a company
+Closing the gap: start a company

 - Project management